*Updated January 2020

 The standard nit combs (metal or plastic with smooth tines) from the pharmacy do not do a good enough job (I tried that first) and you will miss dozens of eggs.

-But I borrowed this professional nit comb from my friend who dealt with multiple outbreaks and I can confirm it is the full business!
-I have since found a much cheaper version on Amazon though, that looks like it is exactly the same comb.
+I borrowed this professional nit comb from my friend in Canada who dealt with multiple outbreaks and I can confirm it is the full business!
+But I have since found a much cheaper version on Amazon though, that looks like it is exactly the same comb.
 In fact, if you wanted to just lice comb a few times a day, you could skip the herbal hair treatments and this comb alone would probably eliminate all the lice and eggs in 4-5 days, I would think.

 1. Prepare the hair for lice combing by shampooing hair, squeeze out as much water as you can, then mix 10 drops of wild oregano oil with lots of conditioner and leave it in while you nit comb.